BorovlevAS/odoo-code-samples/README.md

   KassaManager devices.

 - **POS PrivatBank Integration**
-  Payment processing through PrivatBank card terminals via socket protocol, supporting purchase and refund operations.
+  Payment processing through PrivatBank card terminals (purchase + refund) using socket protocol.

+- **MIS Builder Customization**
+  Adds fiscal-year-aware calculation modes and extends MIS Builder expression processor using safe monkey patching.

 ## Notes

 - All internal module names and dependencies are replaced with neutral ones.
-- Modules are provided as examples of code structure and technical approach.
+- Modules are provided as examples of code structure, architecture, and integration patterns.
-- Each module has its own README with detailed documentation.
+- Each module includes its own README with detailed documentation.

 ## Author